Cognitive Behavioral Therapy—Prince William Counseling in Manassas, VA

 To accomplish these goals, clients may do homework and exercises while they are in cognitive behavior therapy.
 One example of such an exercise is the three-column technique.
 Clients make three columns on a piece of paper.
 On the far left column, they will write how they are feeling.
 For example, they may have been late for work one day this week, and they feel like a failure.
 In the middle column, they will identify the particular type of cognitive distortion this thought pattern is: polarized thinking.
 On the far right column, they will write a healthier, more truthful response: “I made one mistake.
 Everyone makes mistakes.
 I can acknowledge being late and offer to make up the time another day.”
 With time and practice, reframing cognitive distortions will become more natural.

-Cognitive Behavioral Therapy Counseling at Thriveworks Manassas
+Cognitive Behavioral Therapy Counseling in Prince William at Thriveworks Manassas

 Think for a moment about a specific challenge in your own life.
 What is it?
 The beauty of CBT is that it is an effective treatment for a variety of difficulties people face, including…